Membership Manual

 6. Canceling Your Freelance Shift

-If you need to cancel a shift you can do so up until 8 pm the night before without penalty.
-All shifts must be canceled in your Member Services account.
-If you do not show up for a shift that you have not canceled, you will owe one extra shift.
+If you need to cancel a freelance shift, you can do so until 8 pm the night before without penalty.
+All shifts must be canceled using your Member Services account.
+If you do not show up for a shift you have not canceled, you will owe one extra shift.

 7. Canceling Your Recurring Shift

-You may cancel a recurring shift up until 8 pm the night before the shift meets.
-However, you are allowed only 4 cancellations within a rolling 12-month period per a team or recurring shift.
-At the fourth cancellation, you will be automatically removed from the team.
+You may cancel a recurring shift until 8 pm the night before the shift meets.
+However, you are allowed only three (3) cancellations or no-shows within a rolling 12-month period per a team or recurring shift.
+At the fourth cancellation or no-show, you will be automatically removed from the team.

 8. Work Guidelines at a Glance